Saudi raps oil producers over flouting of output cuts

-Dubbed OPEC+, the 24-member alliance of cartel and non-cartel producers decided last year to cut output by 1.2 million barrels per day (bpd) from January 2019, to boost prices after they fell by more than 40 percent.
+The 24-member OPEC and non-OPEC alliance decided last year to cut production by 1.2 million barrels per day (bpd) from January 2019, to boost prices after they fell by more than 40 percent.

 The cuts were extended by nine months until the end of March but that move failed to invigorate the market.

-Russian Energy Minister Alexander Novak said Thursday that the OPEC+ alliance has managed in the past to "adapt and react to the changing market conditions."
+Russian Energy Minister Alexander Novak said the OPEC+ alliance has managed in the past to "adapt and react to the changing market conditions."

 Novak, whose country is the largest producer in the group, said producers are determined to achieve stability in the oil market.

 The JMMC does not take decisions but makes recommendations for action which will be considered by the full OPEC+ ministerial meeting in December.

 The Saudi energy ministry said on Twitter that Prince Abdulaziz's comment "underscores the key objective of the kingdom?s oil policy, which is to achieve market stability & stresses the importance of maintaining a high degree of cohesiveness among OPEC and non-OPEC producers, led by Russia."